chrispaynter/architecture/Event Storming.md

 - Good for kicking off a project
 - with every stakeholder involved.
-- Avoid focusing too deeply into
+- Avoid focusing too deeply on individual sections
+  -

 ### Design Level